Alone, all alone

 ADAPT Support Group

-ADAPT is a unique hybrid therapy support group for students in the Charter Foundation Program (FTM & FTVM).
+ADAPT is a unique hybrid therapy support group for students.
 The purpose is to provide a confidential and safe space for students to not only share and process their experiences and challenges but, to also learn skills and strategies to help them adjust, cope, endure and thrive.
 The group will address issues including but not limited to adjustment, anxiety, coping, depression, stress, and relationships.
-The Group will meet weekly on Tuesdays from 1:00-1:45pm at the WINDREF Conference Room for FTM Students.
-Weekly sessions for FTVM students begin on Thursday February 15, 2018 11:30am-12:20pm at the PSC Conference Room.
+The Group will meet weekly.
+(Date, time and venue to be announced.)

 Grief Recovery Support Group